What is ctcLink?

 - FirstLink Implementation Planning: Tacoma and Spokane are busy planning and prepping for ctcLink Go-Live.
 The go-live (launch) date for FirstLink colleges is August 24, 2015.

 - Global Solution: Requirements Validation, Foundation Decisions, BPA Workshops, Business Process Diagrams and begin Data Conversion and Configuration -- (March 2013 - Jan 2014)

 - System Build/Configure and Test: Dec 2013 - Sept 2014

-- FirstLink Implementation : Community Colleges of Spokane and Tacoma Community College - Nov 17, 2014 go-live date has been extended.
-Official new Go-Live date TBD, but appears it will be February 2015.
+- FirstLink Implementation : Community Colleges of Spokane and Tacoma Community College - Go-Live date is August 24, 2015.

 ctcLink Project Background

 After a comprehensive Request for Proposal (RFP) and vendor evaluation process from April-August 2012, followed by two months of in-depth contract negotiations, Ciber was chosen as our system integration partner for ctcLink implementation.
 Ciber began working on the project in February 2013.

 Requirements Verification was completed in April 2013, which was the process of going through the requirements in the RFP line-by-line to provide any necessary clarification regarding the specific needs of the new ctcLink system.
 Next, the project team--along with hundreds of system-wide SMEs--embarked on the Foundation Review Sessions portion of the Global Solution phase.